 Studies suggest that medications for treatment of ADHD may increase risk of sudden cardiac death in children.
 Various medical associations recommend that children be screened for heart problems before starting these types of drugs.
 In fact it has been reported to us by a family we tutor that her son had to go off Ritalin immediately due to his heart racing for no apparent reason.

 Some kids have difficulty falling asleep when the room is too warm.
 Keeping the body cool slows down all of the metabolic processes.
 Try lowering the temperature of the room if your child has insomnia.

 Sometimes insomnia can be from asthma and allergies.
 If your child has difficulty sleeping due to these, the underlying cause may be dust mites living in the mattress.
 You may try a mite resistant casing for your child’s bed and pillow.

 The blue light glow from a TV, computer, cell phone, or digital clock may be keeping your child awake.
-In fact, adults who don’t use blue light glasses can also be affected by this.
 The blue light suppresses the secretion of melatonin (a sleep promoting hormone).
 If your child has insomnia, have them read a book rather than watch TV or use the computer before bed.
 Also try covering up digital clocks if their light is blue colored.
 You may also want to replace the bedtime reading light with an orange light bulb.
 It’s glow lets you read or relax without actively inhibiting melatonin.